Blog Post

 Conclusion WordPress.com vs WordPress.org

-WordPress.com is pretty enticing now that it provides more freedom within the Business Plan, because it is so easy to set up.
+WordPress.com is pretty enticing now that it offers more freedom with the Business Plan, and it is so easy to set up.

-Having said that – I believe there would be constraints for companies that want to expand and eventually use a web developer.
+Having said that, we believe there would be constraints for companies that want to expand and eventually use a web developer.

-I know not one good WordPress developer that would prefer to use WordPress.com, so if you’d like to expand the site within two years there would be no point starting with WordPress.com, as you would end up paying for a migration.
+We know of no WordPress developer who would prefer to use WordPress.com, so if you’d like to expand the site within two years, there’s no point starting with WordPress.com, since you would end up paying for a migration.